 What about fertilizing?
-You can really grow these without doing anything extra throughout the season—of course, that’s assuming you topped off your bed with some good compost.
+You can really grow sweet peas without doing anything extra throughout the season—of course, that’s assuming you topped off your bed with some good compost.
 If you would like to feed your plants throughout the growing season, you can feed them with a seaweed or kelp fertilizer.

 Related Article: How to Compost: Filling & Maintaining a Compost Bin

-Can I grow sweet peas in a pot?
 Yes!
 See the photo below for a throwback to my very first time growing sweet peas.
+You’ll notice that pot was a little shallow for growing sweet pea flowers, but it still worked.
 Try to use a pot that is at least 12 inches deep because sweet pea plants like to have deeper roots than some plants.